-- a. minimise the extent of encroachment into the riparian and wetland setback; - b. ensure the protection of wildlife corridors and connectivity; - C. reduce the impact on fauna habitats; - d. minimise edge effects; - ensure an appropriate extent of public access to e. waterways and wetlands.
+a. minimise the extent of encroachment into the riparian and wetland setback; a. no new lots are created within a riparian and wetland setback; b. ensure the protection of wildlife corridors and connectivity; b. new public roads are located between the riparian and wetland setback and the proposed new lots.
+C. reduce the impact on fauna habitats; d. minimise edge effects; e - Riparian and wetlands are mapped on Schedule 2, Section Overlay Maps - Riparian and wetland setbacks. e. ensure an appropriate extent of public access to waterways and wetlands.